 Users may sort the order of the information displayed by clicking on the title of each information column (the blue header area at the top of search results).
 Clicking the column title once sorts the information in ascending order; clicking again sorts the information in descending order.

-When you would like to conduct a new search, they may click the "CLEAR" button to begin a new search, or return to the HOME page and use the START SEARCH button.
+When you would like to conduct a new search, click the “CLEAR SEARCH” button to begin a new search.

 When you want to return to the Home page, select the HOME link to take you back to the application´s main page.